Personal profile

 Biography

 I am a postgraduate researcher and visiting lecturer in the School of Sport and Wellbeing.
-Supervised by Professor Martin Barwood and colleagues, I currently research human floatation in water, focusing on the factors that influence it and its significance for drowning prevention and self-rescue.
-This applied interdisciplinary PhD project is rooted in sport and exercise science and includes aspects of anthropometry, physiology, biomechanics, and ergonomics.
-Floating is central to national water safety advice and education.
-This research is conducted with a view to contribtuing to the evidence-base underpinning the advice to float and optimising how to float as an inital means of self-rescue in water.
+I am researching factors affecting human floatation in water, focusing on the safety implications for drowning prevention and aquatic self-rescue.
+This applied interdisciplinary PhD project sits within environmental ergonomics and includes aspects of physiology, biomechanics, psychology, and injury prevention.
+Floating is central to the UK's national water safety advice and education.
+This research is conducted to contribute to the evidence base underpinning the advice and optimising how best to achieve it.

-I am a qualified swim teacher, lifeguard, and former Royal Navy submariner, bringing practical experience and an understanding of the challenges and safety considerations in aquatic environments.
+As a former Royal Navy Submariner, qualified swim teacher, and lifeguard, I bring practical experience and an understanding of critical safety challenges and considerations in aquatic environments and other operational settings.

 Research interests

-I am an accredited ISAK anthropometrist (i.e., body composition testing) with experience in 3D human body scanning and analysis.
+I am an accredited level 2 ISAK anthropometrist with expertise in 3D body scanning.
 These and other services are bookable through Trinity Performance.

 Teaching and Administration